jpata/ai-course/markdown/module4_pt5_sam.md

                 f.write(chunk)
     print("Download complete.")

-# Load the SAM model
+# Register the SAM model from the checkpoint file and model type
 sam = sam_model_registry[model_type](checkpoint=sam_checkpoint_path)
+# Move the model to the specified device (GPU if available)
 sam.to(device=device)

-# Create the SAM predictor
+# Create the SamPredictor object.
+This object handles the image encoding and mask prediction.
 predictor = SamPredictor(sam)
 ```